01 of 10

 Changing the design of the base of the hoops, or the numbers of lines of twisted wire will also make different designs.
 The wire needs to be twisted on the same hoops in a progression across the fence, so each line of twisted wire needs to be worked on one set of hoops before moving on to the top line on the next set.

 The twisting lines that hold the hoops will make a change to how the design looks.
 If you lay your hoop pattern out on graph paper you can set it up so the lines of the graph paper represent the points where the twisted wire will cross.

 With designs like this one, where the hoops are crossed at the base, you may want to run a second line of twisted wire across the cross point of the hoops to stabilize the edging or fencing.
-As my fencing will be set into the ground, or into dry floral arrangement foam, I could leave the crossing points unsupported and create them after I finish the twisted wire join line if I wish.
+As our fencing will be set into the ground, or into dry floral arrangement foam, we could leave the crossing points unsupported and create them after we finish the twisted wire join line if we wish.

 Another way to change out the design is to experiment with making loops in the top curve of your wire.Continue to 6 of 10 below.

 Joining the Wire Hoops for a Miniature Twisted Wire Fence or Edging

 The sturdy miniature wire fence is made by twisting wire (which stiffens it) joining the wire hoop legs into the twists as they are formed.

 - To begin, fold your length of twisting wire in half and crimp it with a pair of pliers to make the smallest curve possible in the folded end.
 Into this fold, set the end of the first hoop as shown on the left of the photo above.

 - Use a flat centered pair of pliers to hold both strands of your folded twisting wire as close to the hoop wire end as possible, and twist the wire against the hoop so the twist holds the wire fairly tightly.